Can I File a Lawsuit for Food Poisoning?

 - Odwalla: After a young child died drinking tainted apple juice in 1996, Odwalla was fined $1.5 million.
 Over 70 others were sickened.

 We recognize that every story is unique, which is why we want to hear yours.
-If you or a loved one endured serious illness from food poisoning, pick up the phone and call us at 253.272.5226.
+If you or a loved one endured serious illness from food poisoning, pick up the phone and call us.
 There’s no charge for an initial consultation, and we work on a contingency basis.
 You risk nothing by reaching out to our skilled personal injury lawyers at Ladenburg Law.